tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Bucket 接口/日志管理（logging）/PUT Bucket logging_intl_en.md

-## API Description
+## Overview
 This API is used to enable logging for a source bucket and store access logs in a specified destination bucket.

 >!
->- Only the owner of the source bucket can make this request.
+> Only the owner of the source bucket has permission to call this API.
->- To enable logging, you need to grant Cloud Log Service (CLS) write permission for COS.
-For information on the authorization process, see [Enabling Log Management](https://intl.cloud.tencent.com/document/product/436/16920).
+> To enable logging, you need to grant Cloud Log Service (CLS) permission to write to COS.
+For detailed directions, please see [Enabling Log Management](https://intl.cloud.tencent.com/document/product/436/16920).

 ## Request